TerenceLiu98/TerenceLiu98/README.md

 I am also one of the co-founders of [@UICHCC](https://uichcc.com) (UIC Computer Club) and Cyclododecene, a data analysis group;
 My final year project is about “Acceralte the Asymmetric Cryptosystem with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
 His interest is in numerical computing & computer science.

 🔭 I’m currently working on Beijing Normal University - Hong Kong Baptist Universtiy Department of Statistics as a Research Assistant.
-As being a RA, I am now focusing on Financical Data Analsis (the data correlated to the finance market, not just finance data):
+As being a RA, I am now focusing on
+  1. Financical Data Analsis (the data correlated to the finance market, not just finance data)
+  2. Maintenance of UIC-STAT first generation Computing Cluster (USBC); for more information, please check: [USBC-WIKI](https://yuque.com/usbc/usbc-wiki/) & [@Bayes-Cluster](https://github.com/Bayes-Cluster)

+Research Interest:
 * 🚩 NLP (Natural Language Processing)
 * 🚩 Bayesian Inference
 * 🚩 Path Integral